 b.
-Describe methods to ensure that needs of workers, youth, and individuals with barriers to employment, including individuals with disabilities, are addressed in the provision of necessary and appropriate access to services, including access to technology and materials, made available through the One-Stop Delivery System.
+Describe methods to ensure that needs of workers, youth and individuals with barriers to employment, including individuals with disabilities, are addressed in the provision of necessary and appropriate access to services, including access to technology and materials, made available through the One-Stop Delivery System.

-The AJC will follow all applicable Federal, state, and local laws to ensure that the needs of workers, youth, and individuals with barriers to employment, including individuals with disabilities are addressed.
-Workers, including CDLE Division of Vocational Rehabilitation staff, will be provided a fully functional, ergonomically designed workstation, including any necessary reasonable accommodations consistent with the AJC staffing policies for staff with similar function and work duties and in accordance with other a.
-Describe services you will provide, coordination of services and delivery of services.
-Include physical location where services will be provided.
-Identify which items will be available at workforce centers and which will be available at other locations.

-Federal and state guidance and agreements.
+The AJC will follow all applicable Federal, state and local laws to ensure that the needs of workers, youth, and individuals with barriers to employment, including individuals with disabilities are addressed.
+Workers, including CDLE Division of Vocational Rehabilitation staff, will be provided a fully functional, ergonomically designed work station, including any necessary reasonable accommodations consistent with the AJC staffing policies for staff with similar function and work duties and in accordance with other Federal and state guidance and agreements.